googlemaps/.github/README-template.md

 ## Documentation

-See the [documentation] for a full list of classes and their methods.
+- See the [reference documentation] for a full list of classes and their methods.
+- (optional) For more guidance, see the [documentation].

 ## Usage